open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 additional clusters.
 The `subFilter` option, when set true, ensures that a second PlacementBinding used to enforce the policy to a smaller number of clusters will respect the intent of the initial binding.

-The behavior of the `remediationActionOverride` when the `subFilter` is `false` is:

-+ For the bound Policy or PolicySet, all selected clusters will have the `remediationAction` overridden.

-`true` this option restricts the set of clusters considered for a remediationActionOverride.
-When true, the set of clusters that are considered when evaluating the PlacementRule for the specific PlacementBinding is restricted to the set that are selected by all other PlacementBindings for the policy where the `subFilter` field is false (examples below).

 For a given Policy, when there are multiple PlacementBindings containing a `remediationActionOverride` the decision of whether to